HactarCE/I.tkuil/phonology.md

 | Glottal       |        |    '    |     h     |             |
 | Lateral       |        |         |   .l/l̥    |      l      |

+**r** may also be pronounced as an alveolar flap, in which case it becomes an alveolar trill when geminated.

 All consonants can be geminated, except for plosives, **h**, **w**, and **y**.
 Geminated consonants are pronounced for a slightly longer period of time.

 When digraphs are geminated, only the first symbol is repeated.
 For example, **.l** becomes **..l** and **hw** becomes **hhw**.